chihacknight/chihacknight.org/_posts/blog/2015-09-28-meet-team-chi-hack-night.md

 **Why did you join Chi Hack Night?**

-Cathy Deng joined Chi Hack Night because she digs cross-pollination!
+I joined Chi Hack Night because I dig cross-pollination!
 There are so many interdisciplinary conversations & projects happening at any given time.

 **What are you presenting at the Summit?**

-Open source tech is great in theory, but Cathy thinks that in reality, open source projects are too-often intimidating & confusing.
-Her workshop (Wed 2-3pm) will focus on how new folks can make sense of open source projects & how maintainers can be more welcoming to a wider audience.
+Open source tech is great in theory, but I thinks that in reality, open source projects are too-often intimidating & confusing.
+My workshop (Wed 2-3pm) will focus on how new folks can make sense of open source projects & how maintainers can be more welcoming to a wider audience.

 **Who are you interested in meeting?**

-Cathy is interested in meeting folks who dig information design, folks who are working on something playful/creative, and folks who want to reflect on civic tech failures.
+Folks who dig information design, folks who are working on something playful/creative, and folks who want to reflect on civic tech failures.

 **What would you like to brag about?**

-This is Cathy’s second year speaking at the summit - last year she talked about [her work on Expunge.io](https://youtu.be/CerCresA9mo).
+This is my second year speaking at the summit - last year I talked about [my work on Expunge.io](https://youtu.be/CerCresA9mo).

 **What's your favorite Chicago food?**

-Cathy's least favorite Chicago food is deep dish "pizza" & her favorite is Mario's Italian Lemonade.
+My least favorite Chicago food is deep dish "pizza" & my favorite is Mario's Italian Lemonade.

 ## [Demond Drummer](https://www.twitter.com/citizendrummer)